MBilalQureshi/Cosmos-beauty-pp4/TESTING.md

         let isDetailsPage = window.location.pathname.includes('/details');
         let isCart = window.location.pathname.includes('/cart')
         if (isDetailsPage || isCart) {
-            window.location.reload();
+            //Goes to infinite reloads on page
+            //window.location.reload();
             updateButtonStates();
         }
     })
 ```
 **Fix**
-This is fixed using js, the page will always reload when user comes to product details page so latest states of buttons can be recovered.
+This is fixed using js, the page will always reload when user comes to product details page and also on cart as cart is handled in some way as product details so latest states of buttons can be recovered.

 **Note** I tested reloading on product_detail and cart page when user goes back to these page and confirmed it on chrome devtool's various tablets and mobiles options as well.
 After deploying it to Heroku, I tested this functionality again and on my personal phone It was not working and the page was not reloading.
 I discussed it with one of the tutor and it was working on her side and as she advised this issue might be for some devices and i do have an old phone.
 But still I think it's better to mention this incase something like this reappears.